Geothermal Energy Jobs

 Globally, geothermal employed approximately 160,000 people in 2024 across power generation, district heating, and ground-source heat pump installation.
-That number is modest compared to solar's 7.3 million or wind's 1.9 million, but it is about to change.
+That number is modest compared to solar's 7.2 million or wind's 1.9 million, but it is about to change.
 The IEA projects that geothermal employment could rise sixfold to 1 million jobs by 2030, driven by Enhanced Geothermal Systems (EGS) and closed-loop technologies that are breaking geothermal free from its volcanic cage.
 The skills shortage is already visible: 24,000 new jobs in Germany alone if the country hits its 2030 target of 10 TWh/year from geothermal.
-The Netherlands expects 39,000 to 72,000 jobs by 2030 as it scales district heating for greenhouse horticulture.
+The Netherlands' Masterplan Aardwarmte projects the geothermal sector growing from around 240 FTE today to roughly 2,400 by 2030 (and 3,400 by 2050) as it scales district heating for greenhouse horticulture.

 This is not just geology trivia.
 It defines the job market.
-If you want to work on conventional hydrothermal power plants, you will be looking at positions in Indonesia, the Philippines, Turkey, Kenya, New Zealand, Iceland, Italy, or the western United States.
-For district heating roles, add Germany, the Netherlands, and Denmark.
-For heat pump installation, the market is broader but still concentrated in northern Europe and parts of North America.
+Conventional hydrothermal power plants are concentrated in Italy, Iceland, Turkey, Kenya, New Zealand, Indonesia, the Philippines, and the western United States.
+District heating roles extend the map to Germany, the Netherlands, France, and Denmark.
+Heat pump installation is broader still but remains concentrated in northern Europe and parts of North America.

 The geographic lock is loosening.
 Enhanced Geothermal Systems create artificial reservoirs in hot dry rock, enabling deployment in sedimentary basins that lack natural hydrothermal resources.
 Fervo Energy's Utah project will deliver 320 MW to Southern California Edison starting in 2026, built on oil and gas drilling techniques adapted for geothermal.
 Eavor's closed-loop system in Bavaria sent its first commercial power to the grid in December 2025, drilling 4.5 kilometres deep without requiring a natural aquifer.
-These next-generation technologies accounted for 53% of new geothermal power purchase agreements between 2021 and 2024 and have attracted over $1.5 billion in private investment since 2021.
+These next-generation technologies accounted for 61% of US geothermal power purchase agreements through 2025 and have attracted over $1.5 billion in private investment since 2021.

-For job seekers, this means two parallel markets are emerging: the established hydrothermal sector concentrated in volcanic regions, and an expanding EGS/closed-loop sector that will create opportunities in places like Germany, France, the UK, and parts of the United States currently underserved by conventional geothermal.
+Two parallel job markets are emerging as a result: the established hydrothermal sector concentrated in volcanic regions, and an expanding EGS/closed-loop sector creating roles in Germany, France, the UK, and parts of the United States currently underserved by conventional geothermal.

 Geothermal is not one technology.
 It is at least four, and they create very different workplaces.